-EIT RawMaterials & Junior Achievement Europe: Fostering innovation-driven entrepreneurship in the raw materials sector in schools
+EIT RawMaterials & JA Europe: Fostering innovation-driven entrepreneurship in the raw materials sector in schools

-EIT RawMaterials has teamed up with Junior Achievement Europe to develop a partnership for youth empowerment.
+EIT RawMaterials has teamed up with JA Europe to develop a partnership for youth empowerment.
 JA shares the interest of EIT RM to boost competitiveness, growth and attractiveness of the European raw materials sector via radical innovation and guided entrepreneurship.
 EIT RawMaterials and JA Europe are empowering young people to come up with solutions to the challenges of the raw materials industry in Europe and to ensure they are equipped with the right skills to turn innovative ideas into real opportunities in this sector.
-The initiative will run until May 2019 and will equip 1200 young people (15-18 years old) in Central and Eastern Europe with entrepreneurship and STEM skills with the support of 100 professional business volunteers.
-The scheme is comprised of four parts:
+The initiative ran during the academic year 2018-19 and equipped over 1300 young people (15-18 years old) in Romania and Bulgaria with entrepreneurship and STEM skills with the support of over 60 professional business volunteers.
+The scheme was comprised of four parts:

 - The JA Company Programme: a 1-year entrepreneurship education programme.

-- The Entrepreneurial Skills Pass: students will be certified with this international qualification.
+- The Entrepreneurial Skills Pass: students were eligible to be certified with this international qualification.

-- A case study: JA Europe will also develop a case study focused on scientific and human data, gathering stories from students, teachers, volunteers and parents.
+- A case study: JA Europe has developed a case study focused on scientific and human data, gathering stories from students, teachers, volunteers and parents.

 · January 2018: Launch of the partnership

 · January – April 2018: Innovation Camps in Romania and Bulgaria

 · May 2018: Section of the schools for the Company Programme